-Our doctors perform surgery at a number of locations throughout Chicago including Northwestern Memorial Hospital, Northwestern Lake Forest Hospital, St. Joseph Hospital, Illinois Masonic, Mercy Hospital and Medical Center, the 900 North Michigan Surgery Center, and River North Same Day Surgery.
-Northwestern Memorial Hospital includes operating rooms at Prentice Women’s Hospital, the Feinberg Pavilion, and Olson Pavilion.
+Our doctors perform surgery at a number of locations throughout Chicago including Northwestern Memorial Hospital, the Shriners Hospital for Children – Chicago, and the 900 North Michigan Surgery Center.
+Northwestern Memorial Hospital includes operating rooms at Prentice Women’s Hospital, the Feinberg Pavilion, and Lavin Pavilion.

 Where is the office located and how do I get there?